 Term Definition Reference IP Packet Either an IPv4 Packet or an IPv6 Packet, from the start RFC 791 [1], of the IP Version field to the end of the IP data field.
 RFC 8200 [57] IP Prefix A set of IP addresses, containing the contiguous range This document of IP addresses whose initial n bits all have the same value, for some value of n .
-Typically this is expressed by giving the first address in the range and the value of ID G n (the "prefix length").
-IP Service A connectivity service that carries IP Packets This document irrespective of the underlying Layer 2 technology, and that is specified using Service Attributes as defined in a ID Charles MEF Specification.
+Typically this is expressed by giving the first address in the range and the value of n (the "prefix length").
+IP Service A connectivity service that carries IP Packets This document irrespective of the underlying Layer 2 technology, and that is specified using Service Attributes as defined in a MEF Specification.
 IP Service A Service Provider for an IP Service.
-This document Provider ID Seek serik ser A Cale and the of an ID Council of This descent IP Subscriber A Subscriber of an IP Service.
-This document This document IP Subscriber A Subscriber Network connected to the SP via IP UNIs.
-This do Network This descent IP UNI Access A UNI Access Link for an IP Service, i.e. a subnetwork This document Link corresponding to a distinct IP subnet, that forms part of a UNI.
-The subnet might use both IPv4 and IPv6 addressing.
-IP User Network A UNI at which an IP Service is accessed.
-This document Interface A UNI at which an IF Service is accessed.
+This document Provider IP Subscriber A Subscriber of an IP Service.
+This document IP Subscriber A Subscriber Network connected to the SP via IP UNIs.
+This document Network A VIDA A IP UNI Access A UNI Access Link for an IP Service, i.e. a subnetwork This document Link corresponding to a distinct IP subnet, that forms part of a UNI.
+The subnet might use both IPv4 and IPv6 ID Haan Naturanla addressing.
+This do sum and IP User Network Interface A UNI at which an IP Service is accessed.
 This document IP Virtual An association of two or more IPVC EPs that limits the This document Connection exchange of IP Packets to IPVC EPs for the IPVC.
 This document IPv4 IP version 4.
 RFC 791 [1] IPv6 IP version 6.
 RFC 8200 [57] IPVC IP Virtual Connection.
 This document IPVC End Point A logical entity at a given External Interface to which a This document distinct subset of IP Packets passing over that External Interface is mapped.
 IPVC EP IPVC End Point.
 This document L1 L7 Layer 1 7.
 ISO OSI [70] Layer 1 7 The layers of the ISO OSI model.
 ISO OSI [70] LLO Lowest Level Operator.
 This document Lowest Level The Operator of an Operator IP Service that is not This document Operator decomposed into further Operator IP Services.
-Operator An organization with administrative control over a This document - network, and which provides wholesale services to other Operators or to Service Providers.
+Operator An organization with administrative control over a This document network, and which provides wholesale services to other Operators or to Service Providers.
 In this document, "Operator" should be read as meaning "IP Operator".
 Operator IPVC An IPVC used to provide an Operator IP Service.
 This document